How Much Water Should a Cane Corso Puppy Drink? (Answered!)

 How Much Water Should a Cane Corso Puppy Drink

-How much water should a Cane Corso puppy drink?
 A Cane Corso puppy should drink five to six cups of water every day.
 A good rule of thumb is to give your Cane Corso puppy about one ounce of water per pound of body weight per day.
-However, the exact amount of water that your Cane Corso puppy needs to drink will depend on the activity, the weather, and overall health.

-Cane Corso puppies should drink water throughout the day, little by little.
-The numbers that I provided earlier are only a guide.
 If your Cane Corso puppy appears to be thirsty, it is okay to give them more water to drink.
 Puppies play a lot and forget to drink water.
 So, it is important that you actually keep track of how much water your puppy is drinking throughout the day.

 As your Cane Corso puppy gets older and enters adulthood, the amount of water needed to stay hydrated will increase.